jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 layout: post
 title: Building Duovero Systems with Yocto
 description: "Building customized systems for Gumstix Duovero using tools from the Yocto Project"
-date: 2015-09-02 06:26:00
+date: 2015-09-25 06:20:00
 categories: gumstix-linux
 tags: [linux, gumstix, duovero, yocto]
 ---

-Instructions for building some developer systems for [Gumstix Duovero][duovero] boards primarily for C, C++ and [Qt5][qt] programmers.
+Some notes on building systems for [Gumstix Duovero][duovero] boards using tools from the [Yocto Project][yocto].

-The [meta-duovero][meta-duovero] layer described below **should** be modified for your own particular project.
-Treat it as a template.

-The *image recipes* under `meta-duovero/images` are examples with some packages I find useful.
-You should modify those recipes or create new ones to suit your needs.
+The [meta-duovero][meta-duovero] layer described generates some basic systems with packages to support, C, C++, Qt5, Perl and Python development.

+I use it primarily as a template when starting new *Duovero* projects.

+Keep in mind the motto of [Yocto][yocto]

+    "It's not an embedded Linux distribution - it creates a custom one for you"

+### System Info

 The Yocto version is `1.8.0` the `[fido]` branch.

-The Linux `4.1.6` kernel comes from the [Linux stable][linux-stable] repository.
+The Linux `4.1.8` kernel comes from the [Linux stable][linux-stable] repository.

 The [u-boot][uboot] version is `2015.07`.

-These are *sysvinit* systems.
+These are **sysvinit** systems.

 The Qt version is `5.4.2`.
 By default there is no *X11* and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.